jrawbits/VisionEval-Wiki-JR/VERPAT-Tutorial-Scenario-Planning.md

+This section introduces scenario planning.
+What is it?
+Why is it done?

 ### A definition of scenario planning

 A group of participants who are engaged in a data driven communication process that seeks to: